BramVan-Oosterhout/katacoda-scenarios/building-a-tutorial/preamble/step02.md

 In this step you will set up the structure of the scenario for other courses.
-You will find more elaborate exaples later and elsewhere.
+You will find more elaborate examples later and elsewhere.
 Here we are only concerned with the components.

 Create a course directory and a course description: